 When determining whether a cornerstone objective was adversely affected, the inspector must be able to show how the cornerstone objective was negatively impacted.

 If the performance deficiency resulted in a meaningful and substantive reduction of margin with respect to a cornerstone objective then the performance deficiency adversely affected the cornerstone objective.
 The inspector should understand the impact of the deficiency, the available margin and use engineering judgement when trying to asses (either qualitatively or quantitatively) the “adverse effects” to cornerstone objectives.
-Note: App E examples provide perspective on the meaningful and substantive reduction of margin.
+Note: IMC 0612 Appendix E examples provide perspective on the meaningful and substantive reduction of margin.

+0612-06 REFERENCES

+IMC 0310, “Aspects Within the Cross Cutting Areas”

+IMC 0609, “Significance Determination Process”

 END